-The Global Federated Identity and Privilege Management (GFIPM) Task Team serves as a Global Advisory Committee (GAC) subcommittee, supporting broad-scale electronic sharing of pertinent justice- and public safety-related information by recommending to the Bureau of Justice Assistance (BJA), through the GAC, associated information sharing standards and guidelines.
-In particular, the team is charged to develop and maintain a GFIPM framework that provides the justice community and partner organizations with a standards-based approach for implementing federated identity.
+The Global Federated Identity and Privilege Management (GFIPM) Task Team served as a Global Advisory Committee (GAC) subcommittee, supporting broad-scale electronic sharing of pertinent justice- and public safety-related information by recommending to the Bureau of Justice Assistance (BJA), through the GAC, associated information sharing standards and guidelines.
+In particular, the team developed the GFIPM framework that provides the justice community and partner organizations with a standards-based approach for implementing federated identity.

 Achieving information sharing objectives requires that partners establish wide-scale electronic trust among the caretakers of critical information and those who need and are authorized to use that information.
 The information is sensitive-inappropriate sharing is just as dangerous as lack of sharing.
 That is where a new and rapidly maturing technology called federated identity comes in.
 Federated identity allows a user's roles, rights, and privileges to be communicated securely in the justice community and, in particular, to those who hold the information required to effectively safeguard our nation.